aionnetwork/aion-docs/community/_index.en.md

 ### [Gitter](https://gitter.im/aionnetwork/Lobby)

-A fan favourite of the Github community, Gitter is a great place to get instant answers for kernel related questions.
+A fan favorite of the Github community, Gitter is a great place to get instant answers for kernel related questions.
 We've got quite a few channels, so join the ones that suit you!